Savina Petkova talks to Kantemir Balagov about his film Beanpole, the irrelevance of age, and advice from Alexander Sokurov.

-Electric Ghost Magazine: Your film is inspired by the book The Unwomanly Face of War by Svetlana Alexievich.
+electric ghost: Your film is inspired by the book The Unwomanly Face of War by Svetlana Alexievich.
 In linking words to images, how did the creative process begin for you?

-Kantemir Balagov: This wasn’t actually an adaptation, the film was only inspired by the book.
-When working on the script, I already have a picture in mind — an image.
+Kantemir Balagov: This wasn’t actually an adaptation; the film was only inspired by the book.
+When working on the script, I already have a picture in mind—an image.
 I can’t write something that I’m not envisioning in my mind already, therefore for me there is no distinction, or an intermediary stage, like first writing the script and then visualising it.
 My script-writing is visual.

 To latch on that, I think it’s important to ask about the film’s colour palette of green, red, and ochre.
 Did you also envision them while writing the script?

 That came a bit later, when we were doing the research and preparing for the shoot.
 There were actually a lot of reasons why the film had to be that kind of colour palette and so dense and saturated.
-The first thing I learnt from my research of the historical setting was that people were trying to get rid of that greyness around them using colours.
+The first thing I learnt from my research of the historical setting was that people were trying to get rid of that greyness around them by using colours.
 The second reason was that a person with PTSD (post-traumatic stress disorder) sees the world in that way.
 The third important reason for choosing these colours and saturation was that after a war, the world is, kind of, created anew from scratch.
 It starts from zero, and so the colour palette and saturation is also being created after the war.
 It is possible to choose just one of these elements of this palette, or invent your own.

 “It’s like God’s point of view, in a place where God has left them in some way after the war and especially during the war.
 He watches over them and yet doesn’t interfere.”

-There was this one thing that struck me: that the camera frames Pashka from above in the bath tub first, and later frames Stepan in the hospital with his wife Tanya beside him, almost on his deathbed.
+There was this one thing that struck me: that the camera frames Pashka from above in the bathtub first, and later frames Stepan in the hospital with his wife Tanya beside him, almost on his deathbed.
 The similarity in framing brings life and death together, and I felt like the whole film stitches them together in a profound way.
 The boundaries between being dead and alive in a post-war situation seeming blurred.
 Is this something that informed your work on the film?

 That’s a great point because not a lot of people saw that and, yes, you are absolutely right!
 And there is a third point of view when they are trying to impregnate Iya, when all three of them are in the bed.
-And yes… these kind of shots reference each other, and yes, birth and death are together!
+And yes… these kinds of shots reference each other, and yes, birth and death are together!
 I also wanted that to be an allusion to the fact that Pashka, as the film progresses, is going to die, that he’s not going to live.
 It’s like God’s point of view, in a place where God has left them in some way after the war and especially during the war.
 He watches over them and yet doesn’t interfere.

 What about the role of women and motherhood at large?
 Would you say that these emotionally complex but barren women tell a bigger story of the whole society at that time, or it’s more important to focus on their personal importance as characters?

-I’m not sure we can say that about the whole society but from my research and from what I’ve read, I know that basically, because of emaciation, a lot of women simply couldn't have children.
+I’m not sure we can say that about the whole society, but from my research and from what I’ve read, I know that, basically, because of emaciation, a lot of women simply couldn’t have children.
 And then there were also mental barriers because, as some people were worried that there may be another war soon, they didn’t want to have children in the meanwhile.
 And some people, like Masha, on the contrary, wanted to have a child, to get rid of the feeling of death that was surrounding them.
 So it was all very personal for each individual back then, so we can’t really speak of the whole society in a general way.

 “When you’re telling a story in a certain way and you unfold it, and within that story your characters are behaving, let’s say, not quite morally, you actually are trying to understand and justify them.”